UMaine-New-Media-105/lab-7-Furi0usGeorgeX/README.md

   }
 }

 Everything after this is the functions that define the shapes used in the array.
+I ran out of time to complete steps 2 and 3.